krish-jatav/React-bg-changer-project/README.md

 # React + Vite
-first project - Background changer by clicking button.
+This is a simple React project built with Vite, allowing you to change the background color by clicking a button.